Your cart is empty.

-With its endless layers and silky texture, 2003 Jordan Alexander Valley Cabernet Sauvignon is a delicious wine showing beautifully after a decade of age.
+With its endless layers and silky texture, 2003 Jordan Alexander Valley Cabernet Sauvignon is a delicious wine showing beautifully after more than a decade of bottle age.

 The 2003 growing season started late and was marked by wet weather.
 A hot summer and higher-than-average temperatures in mid-September jump started harvest, which ended in October just four weeks after it began.
 This wonderful vintage produced multi-layered, richly textured wines.